vincent314/ecoCode-kotlin-android-test-project/README.md

 ## Initialization

-Before starting, you have to run a sonarqube instance with the ecoCode Android plugin running.
-Please follow the documentation: https://github.com/green-code-initiative/ecoCode-kotlin-android/blob/main/README.md.
+Before starting, you have to run a sonarqube instance with the creedengo Android plugin running.
+Please follow the documentation: https://github.com/green-code-initiative/creedengo-kotlin-android/blob/main/README.md.

 On the deployed SonarQube instance, configure a project with the following properties:

-- Project Key: ecoCode
+- Project Key: creedengo
-- Project name: ecoCode
+- Project name: creedengo
 - Save the project login key somewhere

 Update the [gradle.properties](gradle.properties) file with the project login key: